ogorgun41/fetus-framework-pregnancy-prediction/README.md

 # Predicting Pregnancy Status Using the Dataset for Fetus Framework

 This project builds a multimodal machine learning pipeline that predicts pregnancy status using ultrasound images together with clinical tabular data.
-The workflow covers careful image preprocessing, balanced training, model comparison for both data types, late fusion of predictions, and clear explanations with SHAP and Grad-CAM.
+The workflow comprises image preprocessing, balanced training, model comparison for both data types, late fusion of predictions, and clear explanations with SHAP and Grad-CAM.

 ---